 GENERAL STUDIES REVIEW

 A new process for the review of courses in the general studies program was established in November 2015 by the Provost.
 Approximately 10-12 courses will be reviewed each year, and every course will be reviewed at least once every five years.
 The General Studies Assessment Committee will review each course based on established criteria and use a rubric developed by the committee to evaluate and provide recommendations.
-The General Studies Assessment Committee is requiring that reviews be submitted via LiveText.
+The General Studies Assessment Committee is requiring that reviews (see best example) be submitted via LiveText.

 Submissions proposing the addition of a course to the general studies program are to include a completed Curriculum Committee form CC-4A and syllabi from all course sections.